boldbi/boldbi-docker/README.md

 Windows: `-v D:/boldbi/nginx:/etc/nginx/sites-available`<br/>
 Linux: `-v /home/boldbi/nginx:/etc/nginx/sites-available`

-Once the Bold BI container started to run, you can check the directory in your host machine.
+Once, the Bold BI container started to run, you can check the directory in your host machine.
 The `boldbi-nginx-config` file will be generated there.
 You can configure the Nginx inside the container using this file.

 ### SSL configuration in Nginx

-If you have an SSL certificate for your domain and need to configure the site with your SSL certificate, follow the below steps.
+If you have an SSL certificate for your domain and need to configure the site with your SSL certificate, follow these steps:

 1. Uncomment the following marked lines in the **boldbi-nginx-config** file.